openwisp/openwisp-docs/developer/gsoc-ideas-2023.rst

 Pre-requisites to work on this project
 ######################################

-The student must demonstrate good understanding of `OpenWISP Monitoring <https://github.com/openwisp/openwisp-monitoring#openwisp-monitoring>`__, and demonstrate basic knowledge of
+The applicant must demonstrate good understanding of `OpenWISP Monitoring <https://github.com/openwisp/openwisp-monitoring#openwisp-monitoring>`__, and demonstrate basic knowledge of
 `NetJSON format <https://netjson.org/>`_, **InfluxDB** and **Elasticsearch**.